ippontech/blog-usa/posts/introduction-to-graphql-with-apollo.md

 ![query](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2022/08/graphql.query.png)

-GraphQL links the client to the server via the name of the method you want to call (here, `books` highlighted in yellow).
-Once the request has been received, the server will check it exists in the schema under the `Query` type and it has the correct parameters and return type (here, no parameter but a list of `Book` in output).
+GraphQL links the client to the server via the name of the method you aim to call (here, `books` highlighted in yellow).
+Once the request has been received, the server will check if it exists in the schema under the `Query` type and if it has the correct parameters and return type (here, no parameter but a list of `Book` in output).

 Then, the server searches in the _resolver_ the associate function under the `Query` field (only if the request is valid).
-Finally, the resolver returns the data and reorders it to match exactly the fields of the query, in the requested order (here, the resolver directly returns `bookData`, the book’s list in JSON format).
+Finally, the resolver returns the data and reorders it to match exactly the fields of the query, in the requested order (in our example, the resolver directly returns `bookData`, the book’s list in JSON format).

 # Interface

 Interfaces are abstract types **that allow fields to be shared between different objects**.
-Each object implementing an interface must have at least the same fields as this one, and others if necessary.
+Each object implementing an interface must at least have similar fields, and others if necessary.

 Let’s take the previous schema with the `Book` type.
 We could imagine adding a `Movie` type and a `Media` interface, so `Book` and `Movie` share common fields (`id` and `title`) through the implementation of the `Media` interface.